 Breakfast at the Tree Hotel.

-Enjoy lunch at the TreeHotel where you can relax prior to dinner.
-There is a sauna that can be booked and paid for locally.
-If you are celebrating a special occasion why not look to book the fabulous Dinner on Ice.
-See optional extras below
+Enjoy lunch at the TreeHotel where you can relax prior to your evening meal.
+There is a sauna nestled inbetween the tree hotel rooms, that can be booked privately and paid for locally.
+If you are celebrating a special occasion why not look to book the fabulous Dinner on Ice?

 Meals Included: Breakfast, Lunch and Dinner